-On June 25, 2008, Sun filed a lawsuit in New York State Court against, among others, the Company and all of its directors.
-The lawsuit addressed matters related to the termination of the Merger Agreement and alleged breach of the Option Agreement by defendants.
+On June 25, 2008, Sun filed a lawsuit in New York State Court against, among others, the Company and all of its directors, related to the Merger Agreement and the Option Agreement.
 On September 29, 2010, Sun discontinued this action against all defendants.